 - Leaving a copy of the notice with an occupant who is aged at least 15 years.

-- Mailing the tenant a copy of the notice via certified mail.
+- Sending the tenant a copy of the notice via certified mail.

-If all other methods fail, you may also be able to serve them by posting the notice in a conspicuous place on the rental unit.
+If all other methods fail, you may also be able to serve them by posting the notice in a conspicuous place on the rental property.

 The Outcome of Serving a Notice in Oklahoma